CONSUMER PROTECTION | Healthcare Fraud Class Actions

 - Deceptive Marketing, including “Off-label” Marketing of Non-FDA Approved Pharmaceuticals and Medical Devices

 - False Medical Claims and Records Management Fraud

 - Nursing Home and Skilled Nursing Fraud

 - Telehealth Fraud

 - Other Unfair Business Practices

-We have found that consumer-based healthcare fraud claims often involve a complicit system of healthcare entities, leading to exacerbated claims that extend into other legal disciplines, such as fraud against the government and other unfair competition and health plan claims.
-We have legal resources across our Whistleblower/False Claims Act, Antitrust, ERISA practices at the ready to assist in providing clients and co-counsel alike any additional legal perspective.
+- We have found that consumer-based healthcare fraud claims often involve a complicit system of healthcare entities, leading to exacerbated claims that extend into other legal disciplines, such as fraud against the government and other unfair competition and health plan claims.
+Our colleagues in the Whistleblower, Antitrust, and ERISA practices are at the ready to assist clients and co-counsel alike when additional legal perspectives are needed.

 - Herrera v.
 JFK Medical Center and HCA, Inc. (M.D.
 Fla.): Cohen Milstein successfully oversaw a state-wide consumer class action, in which plaintiffs alleged that post-car accident emergency room patients were billed inflated fees for emergency radiology services, in excess of the amount allowed by law, covered in part by their mandatory Florida Personal Injury Protection (PIP) insurance.
 In December 2018, the court granted final approval of an injunctive relief settlement of $220 million.